apache/spark/README.md

 # R on Spark

-SparkR is an R package that provides a light-weight fronted to use Spark from R.
+SparkR is an R package that provides a light-weight frontend to use Spark from R.

 ## Building